Find Tech Schools

 Racial-Ethnic Diversity

-The racial-ethnic breakdown of Princeton University students is as follows.
+The racial-ethnic breakdown of Princeton University undergraduate students is as follows.

 Geographic Diversity